 No, unless you would be looking to contract that person as an employee.
 Paying someone to provide services to the enterprise – such as design – would be eligible.
 Paying someone to work for the enterprise and help deliver its services would not.

-Some social enterprises have already sourced start-up funds from elsewhere (which should be detailed in the ‘Other Sources’ space) but have a larger initial funding requirement.
-As per the eligible costs above, we will assess this on a case-by-case basis.
+Some social enterprises have already sourced start-up funds from elsewhere (which should be detailed in the ‘Other Sources’ space in the application form) but have a larger initial funding requirement.
+We will assess this on a case-by-case basis.

 We understand that requirements may change between the submission of the application and the assessment, so there will be opportunities to amend your budget later.